• Home

 These vulnerabilities arise from the way these systems collect data when programs unexpectedly terminate.
 An attacker with local access could exploit these flaws to read core dump logs, which might inadvertently contain sensitive information such as password hashes stored in the /etc/shadow file and encryption keys.

-According to Saeed Abbasi, Manager of Product at Qualys TRU, successful exploitation of these vulnerabilities could severely compromise the confidentiality of systems, leading to the extraction of sensitive data.
+According to Saeed Abbasi, Manager of Product at Qualys TRU, successful exploitation of these vulnerabilities could severely compromise the confidentiality of systems, top to the extraction of sensitive data.
 This could result in operational downtime, reputational damage, and potential regulatory non-compliance.

 While the vulnerabilities require local access, meaning an attacker would already need some level of access to the system, the potential for privilege escalation and further compromise is significant.